-Cactus can store water in its fleshy stems, which makes it drought-resistant.
-While humans primarily keep cactus for aesthetic reasons, its high water content makes it an ideal food for tortoises.
+While humans primarily keep cacti for aesthetic reasons, their high water content makes them an ideal food for tortoises.
+This is ideal in the summer, especially if a tortoise is reluctant to hydrate.

-There are various cactus species that you can grow in your tortoise’s enclosure, but the most popular varieties include the prickly pear and bunny ears cactus.
+There are various cactus species that you can grow in a tortoise’s enclosure, but the most popular varieties include the prickly pear, cholla, saguaro, and organ pipe.

-Pansies are vibrant flowering plants loved by most tortoises, including red-foot tortoises and leopard tortoises.
+Pansies (Viola tricolor var. hortensis) are flowering plants liked by most tortoises, including red-foot tortoises and leopard tortoises.